Dates Not to Miss

 Close the month in Grenada with rods and regattas.
 Skippers head back to the azure water for leeward and windward courses that boast, “Two host venues, four days of racing, six nights of parties!”
 Island Water World Grenada Sailing Week 2020, kicks off the southern Caribbean sailing events January 26 – 31.

-For the expert fishermen, reels are cast at the premier, competitive sports fishing event 51st Annual Budget Marine Spice Island Billfish Tournament, January 26 – 30.
+For the expert fishermen, reels are cast at the premiere, competitive sports fishing event 51st Annual Budget Marine Spice Island Billfish Tournament, January 26 – 30.

 Put the reels away and switch vessels, or simply come observe the masterful sailors from some of the Caribbean’s communities of sailing and boat building heritage hailing from the Sister Islands of Carriacou and Petite Martinique at the Grenada Sailing Festival Work Boat Regatta, February 1 – 2.